rianadon/Cosmos-Keyboards/README.md

 cd Cosmos-Keyboards
 npm install
 mkdir target
-export OPENSCAD=/path/to/openscad # should end in .exe on Windows make keycaps-simple # Generates keycaps used for collision detection. make keycaps # Generates geometry for all the keycaps.
-Take a while. make # Compiles protobuf files make parts # Generates the mx switch geometry npm run dev
+make # Compiles protobuf files, prompts you to install OpenSCAD make keycaps-simple # Generates keycaps used for collision detection. make keycaps # Generates geometry for all the keycaps.
+Take a while. make parts # Generates the mx switch geometry npm run dev